-When you're shopping for gifts for someone who loves to exercise, the iPod and iPod accessories can be treasure troves of gift-giving ideas.
-Whether it's giving your friend or family member a portable music player to accompany their workouts, a cool new case, or something even more exotic, no matter their preferred sport, exercisers love iPod gifts.
+When you're shopping for gifts for someone who loves to exercise, iPod and iPhone accessories can be treasure troves of gift-giving ideas.
+Whether it's giving your friend or family member a portable music player to accompany their workouts, a cool new case, or something even more exotic, no matter their preferred sport, exercisers love iPhone and iPod gifts.

-Here are some ideas for sports-related iPod gifts for the exerciser in your life this holiday season.
+Here are some ideas for sports-related iPod and iPhone gifts for the exerciser in your life this holiday season.

 1. iPod nano or iPod Shuffle